Health and Other Professionals

 Early intervention is recognised as key in improving the outcomes of people suffering an eating disorder.
 EDV offers education workshops for professionals who may come into contact with people at risk or suffering from an eating disorder.

 Professional development workshops are suitable for anyone who needs to learn more about eating disorders.
-Those who may especially benefit are GPs, nurses, dieticians, personal trainers, coaches, gym staff, community workers, youth workers, welfare workers and those in the fashion industry.
+Those who may especially benefit are GPs, nurses, dietitians, personal trainers, coaches, gym staff, community workers, youth workers, welfare workers and those in the fashion industry.

 The following workshops are interactive and activity based.
 Please note that workshops can be tailored to meet specific needs.